moquality/docs_old/docs/docs/notifications/slackbot/getting-started.md

 ## Prerequisites

-* Slack account & workspace: In order to use Slackbot, you will, of course, need to have created a [Slack account](https://slack.com/get-started) and a [workspace](https://slack.com/create).
+* Slack account & workspace: In order to use Slackbot, you will, of course, need to have created a [Slack account](https://slack.com/get-started), [workspace](https://slack.com/create), and [channel](https://get.slack.help/hc/en-us/articles/201402297-Create-a-channel).
+It is ideal to create a channel specifically for the use of Slackbot.
 * MoQuality account: Slackbot will need to link your Slack account to your MoQuality account, which you can create [here](https://app.moquality.com/signup).
 * MoQuality app: For the purpose of receiving an app's status updates from Slackbot, ensure that you have already uploaded the first version of your app through the [MoQuality website](https://app.moquality.com/).